 The Integrated Life Sciences (ILS) Program at the University of Maryland is a biological sciences-focused and accelerated curriculum for talented STEM students.
 The program includes a significant research requirement, a two-year commitment of coursework, and a student-driven service-learning experience.
 Our living-learning community fosters collaboration, nourishes relationships between students, and offers accessible staff and faculty to mentor and guide each cohort.
 We strive to assist our students to achieve their unique goals and launch their careers beyond the classroom.
 Our students' interests include research, medicine (human and veterinary), public health, dentistry, and graduate degrees including Ph.D. and MD/Ph.D.

 Several recent national initiatives, e.g. BIO 2010, Scientific Foundations for Future Physicians, and Vision and Change, have called for the transformation of undergraduate education in the life sciences.
-The College of Computer, Mathematical, and Natural Sciences has partnered with the Honors College to create the ILS program, which offers nationally recognized innovations in the multidisciplinary training of life science and pre-medical students.
+The College of Computer, Mathematical, and Natural Sciences has partnered with the Honors College to create the ILS program, which offers nationally recognized innovations in the multidisciplinary training of the life sciences in accordance with these recommendations.